-Pushing on towards Bengal, the cuisine of this landscape is known for its subtle yet sometimes fiery flavours and for its use of fish plucked from the freshwater rivers of the Ganges delta.
+The cuisine of Bengal is known for its subtle yet sometimes fiery flavours and for its use of fish plucked from the freshwater rivers of the Ganges delta.
 This recipe comes courtesy of Sarah Tildesley, "probably the best food stylist in the world" saysfood photographer David Loftus.
 "She makes a chilli-free version for me, but our friends love these hot balls of spicy Bengali deliciousness".
 They make perfect appetisers, especially when served with a cold beer.

 Groundnut oil, enough for shallow frying